The Kwik Reading program is interesting.

 In Kwik’s course, this notion appears as the Infinity Technique.
 I have reason to believe it’s also influenced by some of the ideas in NLP, for which I was certified while studying pseudoscience in university.
 (You can perhaps think of me as a kind of “immersion journalist” when it comes to all the courses I’ve completed in order to see what’s behind the hype.)

 I’m not saying there’s anything wrong with such exercises.
 They hurt my eyes and gave me a headache, but that’s my anecdotal experience.
-But we’re given no substantial reason why these exercises or even why expanding peripheral vision has anything to do with reading faster.
+But Kwik gives no substantial reason why these exercises exist, where they come from, or how expanding peripheral vision has anything to do with reading faster.
+The words are on the pages of the books, after all, not in the space surrounding them.

-Given the long history of speed reading programs that have duped even American presidents, it would be nice to see some solid evidence between the why and how Jim Kwik thinks this works and where specifically he got the routines from.
+Given the long history of speed reading programs that have duped even American presidents, it would be nice to see some solid evidence between the why and how Jim Kwik thinks such eye manipulation activities work and where specifically he got the routines from.
 Especially if those sources are books so we can read them for ourselves.

 On the matter of marketing, it can be difficult to tell which of Kwik’s courses are which, but that’s normal.
 Business development is a process and I have this issue too.
 Entrepreneurs experiment and make changes over time.